sftcd/openssl/esnistuff/haproxy.md

 # Notes on building/integrating with haproxy

+## August 2023

+Got HRR working, but still need to fix leaks and test early data.

 ## June 2023

 Based on some interest in bringing the haproxy integration up to the same level